vukicevic/suncalc/README.md

 =======

-SunCalc is a tiny BSD-licensed JavaScript library for calculating sun position, sunlight phases (times for sunrise, sunset, dusk, etc.), moon position and lunar phase for the given location and time, created by [Vladimir Agafonkin](http://agafonkin.com/en) ([@mourner](https://github.com/mourner)) as a part of the [SunCalc.net project](http://suncalc.net).
+SunCalc is a tiny BSD-licensed JavaScript library for calculating sun position, sunlight phases (times for sunrise, sunset, dusk, etc.) created by [Vladimir Agafonkin](http://agafonkin.com/en) ([@mourner](https://github.com/mourner)) as a part of the [SunCalc.net project](http://suncalc.net).